Your Second Pregnancy

 Your Body, Pregnant… Again

 Because your abdominals have already been stretched out (congrats on that), you’ll probably look pregnant much sooner with baby number 2.
-As Alicia’s midwife described it to her, your uterus is like a balloon — easier to blow up the second time.
+As Alicia’s midwife described it to her, your uterus is like a balloon: pre-stretched and easier to blow up the second time.

 Remember how tired you felt when you were pregnant with your first?
 Well, plan to feel precisely 157x more tired this time around, on account of chasing after your firstborn all the time.
 Whether you’re working full-time, at home, or anything in between, being pregnant on top of managing a child (or children!) is tough work — and the exhaustion quickly escalates.

 Weathering pregnancy fatigue as a mom is a different game, so don’t hesitate to call in whatever reserves you have, whether it’s a partner, friend, sitter, family, or, yes, even the dreaded screen when you need to.
 On the upside, though, second pregnancies tend to fly by because you’re a lot busier and more preoccupied with being a parent.

 Another difference: moms in their second pregnancies tend to feel the baby moving a lot sooner.
 During the first pregnancy, many women don’t feel the “quickening” until 18-22 (or more) weeks.
 With the second (or more) pregnancy, you’re more likely to feel fetal movement sooner, even as early as 13-16 weeks; this is partly because you’re better able to recognize the sensation.
 Similarly, you’re also more likely to feel and identify Braxton Hicks contractions earlier than with your first.